SISettlement Insight

 How much is the average medical malpractice settlement?

-According to the National Practitioner Data Bank (NPDB) maintained by HRSA, the average medical malpractice payment in the United States is $329,565.
-However, this varies enormously: minor cases may settle for $50,000-$100,000, while birth injury and wrongful death cases regularly exceed $1 million, with some cerebral palsy cases reaching $10 million+.
+According to the National Practitioner Data Bank (NPDB), the average medical malpractice payment is $329,565.
+This varies enormously by case type.
+Minor cases may settle for $50,000 to $100,000.
+Birth injury and wrongful death cases regularly exceed $1 million, with some cerebral palsy cases reaching $10 million or more.
 Our analysis of 529,804 NPDB records shows the median payment is $97,500.

 How long does a medical malpractice case take?

-Medical malpractice cases are among the longest in personal injury law, typically taking 2-4 years to resolve.
-The complexity of medical evidence, need for expert witnesses certified by organizations like the American Board of Medical Specialties (ABMS), and insurance company defense strategies from carriers like Medical Protective and The Doctors Company all extend the timeline.
+Medical malpractice cases typically take 2 to 4 years to resolve — among the longest in personal injury law.
+The complexity of medical evidence adds time.
+Expert witnesses must be certified by organizations like the American Board of Medical Specialties (ABMS).
+Insurance company defense strategies from carriers like Medical Protective also extend the timeline.

 What is the statute of limitations for medical malpractice?

-Most states allow 2-3 years from the date of injury or discovery of injury under what's called the "discovery rule."
-This rule starts the clock when you discover (or reasonably should have discovered) the malpractice, not when it occurred.
-Some states have absolute repose periods of 5-10 years.
+Most states allow 2 to 3 years from the date of injury or discovery of injury.
+The "discovery rule" starts the clock when you discover (or reasonably should have discovered) the malpractice, not when it occurred.
+Some states also have absolute repose periods of 5 to 10 years.
 Florida, for example, has a 2-year statute with a 4-year repose period under F.S. §95.11.

 Do most medical malpractice cases settle or go to trial?

-About 93% of medical malpractice cases settle before trial according to data from the National Practitioner Data Bank.
-However, insurers like Medical Protective and ProAssurance are more willing to take med mal cases to trial than other personal injury cases because juries side with defendant physicians approximately 80% of the time.
-Having a strong case with clear evidence of standard-of-care breach is essential.
+About 93% of cases settle before trial, according to the National Practitioner Data Bank.
+However, malpractice insurers are more willing to go to trial than in other personal injury cases.
+Juries side with defendant physicians about 80% of the time.
+Having a strong case with clear evidence of a standard-of-care breach is essential.

 What does a medical malpractice lawyer cost?